EECS150/asic_labs_fa21/project/overview.md

 - **Simulate** thoroughly; writing a good testbench is as much a part of creating a module as actually coding it.
 - **Debug** completely; anything which can go wrong with your implementation will.

-Document your project thoroughly as you go.
-Your design review documents will help, but you should never forget to comment your Verilog and to keep your diagrams up to date.
-Aside from the final project report (you will need to turn in a report documenting your project), you can use your design documents to help the debugging process.
-Finish the required features first.
-Attempt extra features after everything works well.
+Some general tips when designing complex RTL modules:

+* Document your project thoroughly as you go
+  * comment your Verilog
+  * before making any RTL changes, **modify your pipeline diagram first to visualize this change**, doing this:
+    * may reveal the change is actually infeasible
+    * ensures that you and your partner have the same view of your processor's operation
+* Split the module operation into data/control paths and design each separately
+  * Start with the simplest possible implementation
+  * Make changes incrementally and always test your module after each change, no matter how small
+  * Finish the required features first before attempting any extra features
+* Use github version control features like commits, branches, etc.
+* Save your work often and rely on redundancy (e.g. copy files from `/scratch` to your home directory often to ensure they're backed up)
+* Parallelize work as much as possible (e.g. start writing CPU RTL as you finish your diagram, work on CPU and Cache in parallel, start physical design as you finish your cache)

 This project is divided into checkpoints.
 Each checkpoint will be due 1 to 2 weeks after its release, but the next checkpoint will be released early.
 Use this to your advantage- try to get ahead so that you have additional time to debug.
 Your TA will clarify the specific timeline for your semester.